Have a Rocking Thanksgiving at Alice’s Restaurant

 The real Alice did own a restaurant, called The Back Room, when “Alice’s Restaurant” was written.
 In fact, she’s owned three of them.

-As a rebellious girl growing up in Brooklyn, Alice May Pelkey actually did a stint in reform school before attending Sarah Lawrence College.
-She describes herself as eternally politically active.
+As a rebellious girl growing up in Brooklyn, Alice May Pelkey did a stint in reform school before attending Sarah Lawrence College.
+She described herself as eternally politically active.

 After graduation, she married Ray Brock, a shop teacher and woodworker a decade older than Alice.
 By 1964, they found work together at the Stockbridge School, he as a shop teacher and Alice as a librarian.
 That is where they met Arlo Guthrie, an aspiring forester with a guitar strapped to his back.
 The next year, they had that famous Thanksgiving dinner.